-The U.S. Department of Energy’s (DOE) Weatherization Assistance Program (WAP) reduces energy costs for low-income households by increasing the energy efficiency of the homes while ensuring the resident’s health and safety.
+The U.S. Department of Energy's (DOE) Weatherization Assistance Program (WAP) reduces energy costs for low-income households by increasing the energy efficiency of their homes, while ensuring health and safety.
 It is the nation’s single largest residential whole-house energy efficiency program.
 WAP has created an industry, producing new jobs and technologies, all while helping the most vulnerable families across the country.

 How Weatherization Works

 Weatherization has operated for more than 40 years and is the nation's largest single "whole-house" energy efficiency program.
 The Program’s primary purpose, established by law, is "…to increase the energy efficiency of dwellings owned or occupied by low-income persons, reduce their total residential energy expenditures, and improve their health and safety, especially low-income persons who are particularly vulnerable, such as the elderly, the disabled, and children.”

 WAP provides core program funding to all 50 states, the District of Columbia, Native American Tribes, and the five U.S. territories—American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands—through formula grants.

 Once DOE awards the grants, the states, tribes, and territories contract with roughly 700 local organizations nationwide that consists of community action agencies, other nonprofits, and local governments.
 These organizations use in-house crews and private contractors to perform the weatherization services for low-income families.
 Many states and local organizations leverage other federal, state and private WAP programs to deliver more services while inside the home.